-Now that you understand why you should be repurposing your podcast content, let’s get into 5 ways you should go about doing it.
+Now that you understand why you should be repurposing your podcast, let’s jump into 5 ways you can easily do it.

 1. Create Blog Posts